 The Ordinary World

 The story begins in the Ordinary World, a mundane realm that may be a safe haven or even a prison for the hero.
-Here, the audience learns about the hero’s life situation, his/her abilities, fears, and personality.
+Here, the audience learns about the hero’s life situation, his/her abilities, fears, flaws, and personality.

 The Call to Adventure

 From the Ordinary World, conflict arises that stirs the hero from complacency.
-This may be something serious like an assassination or a minor incidence like a strange phone call.
+This may be something serious like an assassination or a minor incident like a strange phone call.
 The hero now has a choice to pursue the source of the conflict and resolve the issue, or remain in his or her realm.